sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 **What is a system account?**

 A [system account](glossary) allows agencies to centrally manage and view their SGTS product subscription plans, billing details and resource usage within a system.
-An agency can have multiple Sub systems.
+An agency can have multiple systems.

 ## Prerequisites